linux-system-roles/linux-system-roles.github.io/index.md

 - Fedora
 - Red Hat Enterprise Linux (RHEL 6+)
 - CentOS and CentOS Stream
+- openSUSE and SUSE Linux Enterprise (SLE SP6+)

+Note:

-Note that some components are not available on EL6, and some are available only on EL8+/Fedora.
-See the documentation for the individual roles.
+- Some components are not available on EL6, and some are available only on EL8+/Fedora.
+- Support for SUSE and openSUSE is in progress and currently limited to a subset of roles.
+- Refer to the documentation of each role to verify compatibility across distributions.

 ## Collection